-MARCO GIULIANI → Undertale, another meta-masterpiece akin to The Stanley Parable, entered the scene in just the right time.
-In an industry where western video game design has taken (with the risk of generalizing) a more realistic route, Undertale took the opposite route, ditching the cynicism, grittiness and violence of many popular titles in favor of a lighter approach.
+MARCO GIULIANI → Undertale, another meta-masterpiece akin to The Stanley Parable, entered the scene at just the right time.
+In an industry where western video game design has taken (with the risk of generalizing) a more realistic route, Undertale took the opposite route, ditching the cynicism, grittiness, and violence of many popular titles in favor of a lighter approach.

 One could argue that Undertale is a work of postmodernist video gaming, as it deconstructs (you’ll be hearing this word a lot here, so sorry in advance) many conventions of metagaming that we take for granted – saving, loading, replaying and even discussing the game.